-While the new year has already started for many of us, a sixth of the world’s population will soon come together to celebrate Chinese New Year.
+While the new year has already started for many of us, a sixth of the world’s population will now come together to celebrate Chinese New Year.

-This 15-day spring festival is steeped in mythology, with 2020 recognised as the Year of the Rat.
-While this animal is a symbol of wealth and vitality, small business owners still have to work hard and fast to achieve success.
+This 15-day spring festival is steeped in mythology, with 2021 recognised as the Year of the Ox.
+While this animal is a symbol of strength and patience, small business owners still have to work hard and fast to achieve success.

 To help you start both the Chinese and Gregorian New Years right, we’ve put together some inspiring quotes and pearls of marketing wisdom that might help give your business that all-important edge: